Probiotics: What You Need to Know

 Two experts explain the role the good bacteria play in gut health and if you need to incorporate more probiotics into your diet.

-Chances are you’ve come across a product boasting probiotics — “good” bacteria that live in the gut and support digestive health.
-While probiotics are naturally found in foods such as yogurt and pickles, they can now also be found as additions to soda drinks and in a variety of supplements.
+Chances are you’ve heard about probiotics — “good” bacteria that live in the gut and support digestive health.
+Probiotics are naturally found in foods such as yogurt and pickles, and now you can also find them in supplements and as additions to soft drinks.

 “Probiotics are active live organisms that can help support a healthy gut microbiome and may confer health benefits,” says Dr. Carolyn Newberry, a gastroenterologist and physician nutrition specialist at NewYork-Presbyterian/Weill Cornell Medical Center.
-“Incorporating more probiotic, fermented foods in the diet can help some people.”
+“Incorporating more probiotic-rich, fermented foods in the diet may help improve your digestive health.”

 What foods contain probiotics?